svg/svgo/README.md

 SVGO, short for <abbr title="Scalable Vector Graphics">SVG</abbr> Optimizer, is a Node.js library and command-line application for optimizing SVG files.

+> 💖 [Sponsor SVGO on Open Collective](https://opencollective.com/svgo) to support continued improvements in stability and performance.

 ## Why?

 SVG files, especially those exported from vector editors, usually contain a lot of redundant information.
 This includes editor metadata, comments, hidden elements, default or suboptimal values, and other stuff that can be safely removed or converted without impacting rendering.